 Specific assignments are to be determined by the faculty supervisor and student, commensurate with credit hours.
 In addition, completion dates will be determined for each assignment.
 Specific assignments may include, but are not limited to:

 The student is required to meet with the instructor a minimum of 1/2 hour per week per registered credit hour throughout the semester.
+Outside work could include:

 - Required Readings